scepman/scepman-docs/docs/certificate-deployment/other-1/domain-controller-certificates.md

 For a fully automated renewal of certificates, you should distribute ScepClient to **all** your domain controllers, together with the PowerShell script [enroll-dc-certificate.ps1](https://github.com/scepman/scepclient/blob/Core31/enroll-dc-certificate.ps1).
 Add a Scheduled task that executes the following command in a SYSTEM context (adapt the URL and request password):

 ```
-powershell -ExecutionPolicy RemoteSigned -File c:\scepman\enroll-dc-certificate.ps1 -SCEPURL https://your-scepman-domain/dc -SCEPChallenge RequestPassword
+powershell -ExecutionPolicy RemoteSigned -File c:\scepman\enroll-dc-certificate.ps1 -SCEPURL https://your-scepman-domain/dc -SCEPChallenge RequestPassword -LogToFile
 ```

 Please make sure that the PowerShell script resides in the same directory as SCEPClient.exe and its additional dependencies.
-Furthermore, ensure that the working directory is the same as the one where SCEPClient.exe is stored:

 ![Configuring the execution action in the Scheduled Task](<../../../.gitbook/assets/image (17).png>)

 This checks for existing DC certificates in the machine store.
 Only if there are no suitable certificates with at least 30 days validity, it uses ScepClient.exe to request a new DC certificate from SCEPman.
+If you want to modify the 30-day-threshold, use the -ValidityThresholdDays parameter of the PowerShell script.

+The script writes a continuous log file to the directory where it is stored.
+If you do not want this log file, leave out the `-LogToFile` parameter.
+You can instead redirect the Information, Error, and/or Debug streams into files (e.g. `6>logfile.txt 2>&1`).

 For WHfB, all DCs running version 2016 or newer need a Kerberos Authentication certificate.
 Older DCs forward authentication requests to newer DCs, thus they do not necessarily require a Kerberos Authentication certificate.
 It is a best practice, though, to supply them with certificates, too.